imraviarora/moodle-on-aws/Automate Moodle Using AWS CFT/README.md

 ## Steps to set up moodle
 -------------------------
-1. Log into AWS Account
+1. Log into AWS Account and Make sure you're in N.Virginia Region

-2. Search for CloudFormation service and select it
+3. Search for CloudFormation service and select it
-3.
+4.
 The folder v3 contains the yaml specifications of the Voting App's services.

 ```